 Is the ACCC/AER Graduate Program on your wish list?

 Congratulations!
-It’s time for you to start thinking about your career options for 2020 - you’re probably spending some time looking at all the major players in the APS graduate program market.
+It’s time for you to start thinking about your career options for 2021 - you’re probably spending some time looking at all the major employers in the graduate market.
 Have you thought about working at the ACCC/AER?

-The Australian Competition and Consumer Commission (ACCC) is an independent Commonwealth statutory authority whose role is to enforce the Competition and Consumer Act 2010 and a range of additional legislation, promoting competition, fair trading and regulating monopoly infrastructure for the benefit of all Australians.
+The Australian Competition and Consumer Commission (ACCC) is an independent Commonwealth statutory authority whose role is to enforce the Competition and Consumer Act 2010 and a range of additional legislation.
+This involves promoting competition, ensuring consumer protection and fair trading, as well as regulating monopoly infrastructure for the benefit of all Australians.

 Why the ACCC and AER?

 The ACCC/AER is a great place to work because:

 - we have a great reputation and we are highly regarded for the work we do,

 - we have the opportunity to work on lots of different, exciting matters,

 - we can see the difference we are making in the Australian community, particularly through high-profile matters such as Takata airbags, the NBN, electricity pricing, financial services, digital platforms, the dairy industry, criminal cartels, consumer data and more,

 - we have a culture that encourages continuous development and diversity and employees who are highly engaged and passionate about what we do.